ALauters/TwitchChatBot/README.md

 oath:twitch12345

-What you use as password
+What you should use as password

 twitch12345